-I’ve been using this icing since I started making our Halloween posts this year, and I really love it.
+I’ve been using this Royal Icing since I started making our Halloween posts this year, and I really love it.
 I don’t think I’ll be looking for another recipe whenever I need to decorate cookies with icing.
 It tastes like meringue, and once you get the hang of it, it is very easy to handle.

 A tip I’ve learned is don’t get your piping bag tip too close to the part of the cookie you want to ice.
 The closer you get, the shakier the line will look if you don’t have a very steady hand.
 Let the icing drop from about 7 inches and draw the outline of the cookie first, then fill it up.